lucaskup/PorosityAnalisys/README.md

     ├── code
         ├──compare_models.py              # Variance corrected t-test to evaluate the residuals;
         ├──correlation_matrix.py          # Auxiliary function to plot a correlation matrix;
+        ├──descriptive_stats.py           # notebook that calculate descriptive stats listed in the paper;
         ├──feature_selection.py           # Feature selection phase of the methodology described in the paper;
+        ├──learning_curve.py              # Plots the learning curve, Figure 8 in the manuscript;
+        ├──mnf_rotation_test.py           # tests mnf pre-processing;
         ├──model_training.py              # Model training and hyperparameter tuning considering the feature selected dataset;
-        ├──plot_correlation_matrix.py     # Printing of the correlation matrix and correlation plot .
+        ├──plot_correlation_matrix.py     # Printing of the correlation matrix and correlation plot;
+        ├──correlation_matrix.py          # Plots a simple scatter plot between single selected features and target.
     ├── data                              # Dataset used in the research ├── results                           # contains plots, saved models and metrics obtained as results.
     └── README.md

 ## How to cite

 Yet to be published.
-Manuscript submited to the Australian Journal of Earth Sciences.
+Manuscript accepted in the Australian Journal of Earth Sciences.

 ## Credits
 This work is credited to the [Vizlab | X-Reality and GeoInformatics Lab](http://www.vizlab.unisinos.br/) and the following authors and developers: [Lucas Silveira Kupssinskü](https://www.researchgate.net/profile/Lucas_Kupssinskue).